clusture/concise/data-science/machine-learning/01-introduction-to-machine-learning/04-classification-of-machine-learning/notes.md

 **Unsupervised learning** involves no response: The algorithm simply tries to categorize data based on its hidden structure.

-**Reinforcement learning** is similar to supervised learning in that it receives feedback, but it’s not necessarily for each input or state.
-This tutorial explores the ideas behind these learning models and some key algorithms used for each.
+**Reinforcement learning** is similar to supervised learning in that it receives feedback, but it's not necessarily for each input or state.

-Machine-learning algorithms continue to grow and evolve.
-In most cases, however, algorithms tend to settle into one of three models for learning.
-The models exist to adjust automatically in some way to improve their operation or behavior.

 The pictorial interpretation of the different machine learning algorithm types are given as follows: